UplandJacob2/Schedules-App/README.md

 Create a Google Apps Script project and copy the files from the `src` folder.

-> You will also need to change the folder IDs to ones in your Google Drive
+> You will also need to create folders in your Google Drive and change the folder IDs in the code yours.

 **Feel free to make pull requests.**